shamblett/mraa/README.md

 ```
 Other API functions for GPIO, I2C etc are accessed in a similar manner.

-The examples directory contains a general usage example and several runnable examples for the
+The examples directory contains a general usage example and several runnable examples for a
-Beaglebone range of development boards showing access to light, temperature and PIR sensors and
+generic range of development boards that use the [Grove system](http://wiki.seeedstudio.com/Grove_System) sensor family comprising light, temperature and PIR sensors and
 output to a small OLED display.

 Note that to access some devices, GPIO is an example here, you may need